 Who would be our counselor?

-At your first appointment you would see a counselor for an intake interview.
-If couples counseling is recommended, after the intake interview you will be assigned to one of our counselors who has a special interest/training in couples/marital therapy.
+At your first appointment, you will see a counselor for an intake interview.
+If couples counseling is recommended, you will be assigned to one of our counselors who has a special interest/training in couples/marital therapy after the intake interview.
 Some of our counselors are interns or doctoral students in counseling or clinical psychology and work under the supervision of licensed psychologists.

 How long do we need to wait until we can start with couples/marital counseling?

 The UCC is fully committed to schedule you with a counselor as soon as possible.
 However, sometimes couples’ schedules have limited available times which can lead to short waiting periods after the initial intake interview.

 What can I expect couples/marital counseling to be like?

 Couples/marital counseling will give you the opportunity to examine and improve your relationship with your spouse or partner in a non-threatening and compassionate environment.
 We are not only committed to your personal well-being but also would like to help you make your intimate relationship work.

 What other services for couples/marital counseling are available at Notre Dame?